ManticoreGamesInc/platform-documentation/src/api/examples.md

 ### `Game.SetTeamScore(Integer team, Integer score)`

-Team scores don’t have to represent things such as kills or points--they can be used for keeping track of and displaying abstract gameplay state.
+Team scores don't have to represent things such as kills or points -- they can be used for keeping track of and displaying abstract gameplay state.
 In this example, score for each team is used to represent how many players of that team are within 8 meters of the script.

 ```lua
 function Tick()